Call Us Today!

 Instead, you should always treat the situation with care if you suspect that your building material may contain asbestos.
 Call in a professional who can take a sample of your material and send it off to a local lab for testing.
 This is the only surefire way to prove that your building materials do or do not contain asbestos.

 If it turns out that your home contains asbestos, the best thing to do is leave it alone and limit your exposure to the area.
 There are no safe levels of exposure to this harmful ingredient.
-You will need to call in professionals who have the equipment and experience to remove the material from the home and discard it properly.
+You will need to call in professionals to do asbestos removal who have the equipment and experience to remove the material from the home and discard it properly.

 Keep in mind that airborne asbestos is not the only way that you can suffer serious health consequences from exposure.
 It also clings to your clothes and can be carried to other parts of the home or to more vulnerable family members.
 Asbestos removal in Winnipeg is not a weekend DIY project that you should attempt to tackle on your own due to the serious health consequences that could result from exposure.